 Robinhood continues to impress both the more knowledgeable college student and those who are financially challenged.
 The app boasts a simple design that users can easily navigate.
 Users have access to a financially relevant news feed so they can easily keep up with the market.
 And don’t worry, Robinhood can also be used with cryptocurrency.

 But Robinhood isn’t exactly an app for beginners.
-Because it follows a buy-and-sell strategy, in order to be profitable with Robinhood, you have to do a lot more research than you would with other investment apps.
+Because it follows a buy-and-sell strategy, in order to be profitable with Robinhood, you have to do a lot more research than you would with other investment apps (compare the best financial advisors in Dallas, who might be able to help you a little more with this kind of stuff).
 Robinhood also doesn’t offer trading tools, research, financial education or the wide range of investment options that are available with other apps.

 Stash is the third most frequently recommended investment app.
 This app can turn even the most uneducated stockholder into a financial prodigy, offering its users resources and instructions on how to navigate the market.